Understanding Your Insurance Benefits: A Complete Guide to ABA Therapy Coverage

 Private Commercial Insurance

-Most employer-sponsored health plans and individual market plans purchased through healthcare.gov or state exchanges must cover ABA therapy.
+Most employer health plans must cover ABA therapy.
+Plans from healthcare.gov or state exchanges do too.
 Coverage typically includes:

 - Diagnostic evaluations and assessments